 As is often the case in a small town, Meadow Valley doesn't have a public transportation system that people use for their commute.

-The percentage of people in Meadow Valley with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.75% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Meadow Valley with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.20% of adults in Meadow Valley have a bachelor's degree or advanced degree.

-The per capita income in Meadow Valley in 2022 was $38,308, which is middle income relative to California, and upper middle income relative to the rest of the US.
-This equates to an annual income of $153,232 for a family of four.
+The per capita income in Meadow Valley in 2022 was $35,223, which is lower middle income relative to California, and middle income relative to the rest of the US.
+This equates to an annual income of $140,892 for a family of four.
 However, Meadow Valley contains both very wealthy and poor people as well.

 The most common language spoken in Meadow Valley is English.
 Other important languages spoken here include Italian and German/Yiddish.